 The simple, clear typography for this concept follows the same theme, and is therefore very flexible due to being based on a mathematical grid that allows the logo to be used in a variety of wide or tall spaces.

-The brand colors tie together the church’s focus on ministry to the military (deep blue, seen among the Air Force and Navy, and in the Army and Marine Mess Dress uniforms) along with the fresh spiritual life and growth we believe Jesus will bring to Vicenza through this new church (bright green).
+The colors tie together the church’s focus on ministry to the military (deep blue, seen among the Air Force and Navy, and in the Army and Marine Mess Dress uniforms) along with the fresh spiritual life and growth we believe Jesus will bring to Vicenza through this new church (bright green).

 Together, all of these brand elements combine in a logo that communicates the New Life Vicenza mission: To grow in and share the good news of new life in Christ.